sap-tutorials/Tutorials/tutorials/cp-cf-add-entitlement/cp-cf-add-entitlement.md

   - Where to find all entitlements of your subaccount
   - How to add a new entitlement to your subaccount

+Entitlements are the hearth of all subaccounts in the Cloud Foundry environment.
+They define which service and runtime artifacts you are able to use.
+This tutorial will show you how you can set up the entitlements you need to develop success solutions on SAP Cloud Platform Cloud Foundry environment.

 ---

 [ACCORDION-BEGIN [Step: ](Log into SAP Cloud Platform)]